cartof/digitalDLSorter/README.md

 # digitalDLSorter
-A pipeline to generate a Deep Nerual Network cell type deconvolution model for bulk RNASeq samples from single cell experiment data
+A pipeline to generate a Deep Neural Network cell type deconvolution model for bulk RNASeq samples from single cell rna-seq data.

 # Installation
 The pipeline runs in R 3.51 and python 3.6.8.